 In 2008 Mosca graduated Summa Cum Laude from Boston University and moved to Las Vegas to teach 5th grade in East Las Vegas.
 Mosca made her classroom theme “Leaders in Training” to empower equitable opportunity for students from a similar background as herself.

 Growing up my dad would fry pancit before rushing out the door to work the graveyard shift.
 With my mom getting off at the same time, we never ate dinner together, but he made sure the rice was hot.

 He taught me the values of determination, empathy and equity.
-I’m running for Nevada State Assembly to ensure we have someone who will work tirelessly and with empathy to ensure all Nevadans make a living wage, have equitable access to education, and will work to address housing and climate issues so that home can continue to be Nevada for generations to come.
+I ran for Nevada State Assembly to ensure we have someone who will work tirelessly and with empathy to ensure all Nevadans make a living wage, have equitable access to education, and will work to address housing and climate issues so that home can continue to be Nevada for generations to come.